peardeck/automation-code-challenge-test/README.md

 Read the steps below in full before planning and beginning your work You are welcome to reach out to ask any questions, gain clarification, or gather requirements at any time.

+## Setup
-Please follow the steps and create one test to check login functionalty and ensure at the end of the functionality you verify a valid element on homepage https://app.peardeck.com/home/?action=signin&idProvider=google#
+Please follow the steps and create one test to check login functionality and ensure at the end, you verify a valid element on homepage https://app.peardeck.com/home/?action=signin&idProvider=google#

-# Steps
+## Steps

 1. Visit this peardeck url - https://www.peardeck.com/
 2. Click on Teacher login button on the top right